Linus-Mussmaecher/rucola/README.md

  - Integration of Obisidan URI for opening notes in obsidian
  - Performance improvements
  - Link updating on moving or renaming files
- - Auto-Fixing for broken links
- - Display of runtime errors within the program instead of frequent panics
  - Support nested tags in search

 ## Technology & License